otacon239/PS_HelloWorld/tutorial/tutorial.md

 I should also note that any time there is a link within an explanation of a step, it's expected that you're looking at that page when I'm referring to that page.
 In other words, if you see the link, click it!

-That being said, this was certainly quite the adventure, and many thanks go out to @Spritetm and my close friend @mz2212 for all of their support on me learning this project.
+That being said, this was certainly quite the adventure, and many thanks go out to [Spritetm](https://github.com/Spritetm) and my close friend [mz2212](https://github.com/mz2212) for all of their support on me learning this project.
+Also, thanks to @ishotjr for correcting many of my grammar mistakes.
 Without further ado, let's get started!

 ## Table of Contents